Around three weeks earlier…

 ‘No…that’s not what I want to hear,’ Linda said.
 ‘I don’t want to do anything that you don’t want to do.’

 ‘Why don’t we look at the movie options showing at the cinemas before we decide?’
 Calvin suggested.

 ‘That would be lovely.’

-Calvin slid the newspaper closer and opened it to the cinema guide.
+Calvin opened the newspaper to the cinema guide.
 ‘OK, let’s see what’s showing at the moment…’